Español

 All about Neem

-Neem or Margosa is a botanical cousin of mahogany.
-It belongs to the
+Neem or Margosa is a botanical cousin of

-family Meliaceae.
-The latinized name of Neem - Azadirachta indica -
+mahogany.
+It belongs to the family Meliaceae.
+The latinized name of

-is derived from the Persian, which literally means: "The Free Tree
+literally means: "The Free Tree of India".

-In India, the tree is variously known as "Divine Tree," "Heal All,"
+In India, the tree is variously known as "Divine

-"Nature's Drugstore," "Village Pharmacy" and "Panacea for all
+Tree," "Heal All," "Nature's Drugstore," "Village Pharmacy" and

-being anthelmintic, antifungal, antidiabetic, antibacterial,
+medicinal properties, being anthelmintic, antifungal, antidiabetic,

-antiviral, anti-fertility, and sedative.
-It is considered a major
+antibacterial, antiviral, anti-fertility, and sedative.
+It is

-skin disease.
+particularly prescribed for skin disease.

-The National Research Council (NRC), Washington, USA, has released a
+The National Research Council (NRC), Washington,

-report with title as " Neem: Tree for Solving Global Problems." (view
+USA, has released a report with title as " Neem: Tree for Solving

-the video).
-The NRC Panel considers the Neem to be " one of the
+Panel considers the Neem to be " one of the most promising of all

-most promising of all plants and the fact that it may eventually
+plants and the fact that it may eventually benefit every person on

-benefit every person on this planet.
-Probably no other plant yields
+this planet.
+Probably no other plant yields as many strange and

-as many strange and varied products or has as many exploitable
+varied products or has as many exploitable by-products. ".

 United Nations has declared Neem as the tree of the 21st Century

-The Indian neem tree is considered as one of the
+The Indian neem tree is considered as one of the most

-tree has been known as a wonder tree in India for centuries.
+has been known as a wonder tree in India for centuries.

 As this remarkable tree begins to reveal its secrets to modern